 Surface Grinding Wheels Specifications

-- Abrasive grains: There are two types of diamond wheels used in the industrial application, one of them is the natural diamond and the other is the synthetic diamond.
+There are two types of diamond wheels used in the industrial application.
+One of them is the natural diamond and the other is the synthetic diamond.
 Other used types are SDC and the CBN ones.
-These abrasive grains are used for the grinding wheel operations.
+These abrasive grains used for the grinding wheel operations.

-- Grit size: The grit size is depended on the size of the diamond and the grain diameter.
+The grit size also depends on the size of the diamond and the grain diameter.
 For finer grains the finishing is good and for non-finer grains the finishing on the end surface is poor.

-- Bond strength: it defines the degree, strength and the hardness with which the bond or the bond material holds the abrasive grains.
-For grains that have a harder degree of bonding, the lifetime of the grinding wheel is longer but the sharpness of the end product is less and vice versa.
+It defines these factors including degree, strength and the hardness.
+It needs essential to mention that hardness handles bond/material holding abrasive grains.
+For grains having a harder degree of bonding, the lifetime of the grinding wheel is longer.
+But the sharpness of the end product is less and vice versa.